Person painting a wall with a roller in a bright room

 Roller spreading paint on the wall in a W pattern

-Load the roller and roll off the excess on the grid (neither dripping nor dry).
-Work in ~1 sq yd sections, laying paint in a “W” or “M” and then filling it in without lifting the roller, always keeping a wet edge (wet-on-wet).
-Finish each section with a light top-to-bottom pass to “lay off” and unify the texture.
+Load the roller and roll the excess off on the grid — you want it neither dripping nor dry.
+Work in sections of about a square yard, laying the paint down in a “W” or “M”, then filling that shape in without lifting the roller, always keeping a wet edge (wet-on-wet).
+Finish each section with a single light pass top to bottom to “lay off” the paint and unify the texture.
+That last pass is what erases the roller pattern.

 Pro tricks

-• Wash a new roller with soap and water and dampen it slightly before you start: it removes factory lint and spreads paint more evenly.
+• Wash a new roller with soap and water and dampen it slightly before you start — it sheds the factory lint and lays paint down more evenly.

-• “Box” your paint: mix all the cans together in one bucket so the color is identical from start to finish.
+• “Box” your paint: pour all the cans into one bucket and mix, so the color is identical from the first wall to the last.

-• Even load: not too much (drips and marks) and not too little (streaks and thin spots).
+• Even load: too much and you get drips and marks; too little and you get streaks and thin spots.

-• Two thin coats beat one thick coat: better coverage and no sagging.
+• Two thin coats beat one thick one — better coverage, no sagging.

-• Keep a wet edge and never go back over paint that’s starting to dry — you’ll drag it and leave marks.
+• Keep a wet edge and never go back over paint that’s starting to set; you’ll drag it and leave a mark.

-• Use an extension pole: more even pressure and you reach the ceiling without a ladder.
+• Use an extension pole: the pressure stays even and you reach the ceiling line without a ladder.

 Common mistakes